rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/tooltip.md

 ## Tooltip (Blaze)

 Tooltips are provided by [tooltip](http://github.hubspot.com/tooltip/docs/welcome/).
-If you are using `reaction-ui` components then tooltips will be available to you on components such as [Button](#button).
+If you are using `demand-ui` components then tooltips will be available to you on components such as [Button](#button).

 ### Examples